vk8459698/Mandrake/README.md

-Thank you for providing the correct GitHub URL and author details.
-Below is a revised `README.md` in GitHub Markdown format tailored for the OpenBioLink project steps and data, assuming the repository is hosted at `https://github.com/vk8459698/Mandrake/tree/main` by Vivek Kumar.
-The content reflects the steps, scripts, and outputs from your provided terminal interactions, ensuring accuracy and relevance to the OpenBioLink project.

 # OpenBioLink Project Guide

 Welcome to the OpenBioLink Project, hosted by Vivek Kumar at [https://github.com/vk8459698/Mandrake](https://github.com/vk8459698/Mandrake).
 This repository provides a comprehensive guide to working with the OpenBioLink dataset, including data downloading, exploration, analysis, and training a knowledge graph embedding model (TransE).
 Below are the detailed steps and scripts used to process, analyze, and model the OpenBioLink dataset.